Benjamin Rimmer (b. 1993) is a composer based in London.

 Benjamin studied composition at the Guildhall School of Music and Drama, graduating in 2016.

-He has most recently composed the score for a new ballet, Sandmann, which was premiered in October last year (2018) at Oper Graz and choreographed by Andreas Heise.
+He recently composed the score for a new ballet, Sandmann, which was premiered at Oper Graz and choreographed by Andreas Heise.
 Eveline Koberg of Tanz.at described Benjamin’s score as a “finely tuned network of thoughts and feelings that enhanced and supported the expression of the production; it is equally melodic and dreamily romantic as well as it is hard, alienating, and even frightening through soundscapes of unfamiliar tone sequences.”

 Previous commissions include those from Classic FM and the Royal Philharmonic Society, Ballett Im Revier Gelsenkirchen, and acclaimed harpist Eleanor Turner.